Ecology surveys

 Water vole monitoring

-Every two years in collaboration with the River Chess Association, surveys are completed along the river from May to September, looking for signs of the rare water vole.
+Every two years in collaboration with the Wildlife Trust, River Chess Association and Chilterns Chalk Streams Project, surveys are completed along the River from May to September, looking for signs of the rare water vole.
 Populations have decreased by 32% since 2013, which is worrying news for this keystone species and indicator of healthy river ecosystems.
-Join us in monitoring this threatened animal to help aid its recovery.

 Chilterns ANOB